VinceLM96/VinceLM96/README.md

-- 👋 Hi, I’m @VinceLM96
+- 👋 Hi, I’m Vincent Li
-- 👀 I’m interested in data science, psychology, and basketball
+- 👀 Data analytics professional with 3-year experience across Marketing, IT, and Education
-- 🌱 I’m currently learning data mining and web analytics
+- 🌱 I’m currently exploring cloud computing and machine learning
-- 💞️ I’m looking to collaborate on entry-level project for data mining and visualization
 - 📫 How to reach me: vincentli9610@gmail.com

 <!---